harrylu99/blog/docs/js/ExecutionStack.md

 foo(); // foo2
 ```

-Because the JavaScript engine does not analyze and execute programs line by line, but analyzes executions piece by piece.
+Because the JavaScript engine does not analyze and execute programs line by line but analyzes executions piece by piece.
 When executing a piece of code, there is a "preparation work", such as the variable promotion in the first example and function promotion in the second example.

 But how is the "piece" in this "piece by piece" divided?

-What kind of code does the JavaScript engine need do the "pre-work"?
+What kind of code does the JavaScript engine need to do the "pre-work"?

 ## Executable Code